Head8che/PocketBook/doc/crc_cards.md

 *As a borrower, I want to receive an accepted book by scanning the book ISBN code to confirm I have borrowed it.*
 *As a borrower, I want to view a list of books I am borrowing, each book with its description and owner username. *

-## Borrower ##
+## Borrower extends User ##
 Responsibilities | Collaborators
 -----------------|---------------
-Views every book with a tpye of status  | Book
+Views every book with a type of status  | Book
-Has a unique username and contact info | Status Ability to edit ones contact info | Scan*
+Has a unique username and contact info | Status Ability to edit one's contact info | Scan*
-Access to search and view username profiles | Status* Custom Keyword search of all books (Not Borrowed/Accepted)* | Availablity* Search results to display description, owner username and status  | Requesting View a list of books that one has requested that displays it's description, owner username and status| User Request boooks that are not currently accepted or borrwed | Geolocation Updated/Notified of accepted request | Searching*
+Access to search and view username profiles | Status* Custom Keyword search of all books (Not Borrowed/Accepted)* | Availablity* Search results to display description, owner username and status  | Requesting View a list of books that one has requested that displays it's description, owner username and status| User Request books that are not currently accepted or borrwed | Geolocation Updated/Notified of accepted request | Searching*
 View a list of each book that one has requested and have been accepted.
 Each display description, owner username and status| Accepting
 Scan the accepted book's ISBN Code to confirm that it's been recieved | Borrowing